 Weston A. Price Chapter in St. Petersburg, Florida – WAP St Pete

-Please peruse the resources below and if you want to really get your healthy game on, become a member of the Weston A. Price Foundation.
-It is life changing and very affordable.
+Join us and become a member of the Weston A. Price Foundation.
 This is a fantastic read.
-This organization lobbies for local farmers and builds public awareness on many health issues that affect our food sources.
-WAPF also connects consumers directly to local farmers.
+WAPF lobbies for small, local farmers, builds public awareness, and connects food to health.
+WAPF seeks to connect consumers directly to local farmers.

 October 1 – May 31 Large Saturday Market located at 1st Ave.
 S & 1st St. S

 June 1 – August 31 Smaller Saturday Williams Park Summer Market located at 1st Ave N & 3rd St. N

 Corey Avenue Sunday Market 348 Corey Ave., St. Pete Beach, FL October – May on Sundays from 10am – 2pm

 Little Pond Farm (SM) has a nice selection of non-sprayed vegetables that are grown in the soil, from Bushnell.
 Also a CSA – Community Supported Agriculture which you can participate.
 We really enjoy our weekly box from this farm.
 The variety is amazing and fun for the kids.